[Back To Doodoo Voodoo

 This miracle product may sound too good to be true, but it is

 absolutely the real deal.
 I have built numerous companies on

 the Golden Rule, and I've given college lectures on ethics in

 business, so believe me when I tell you that our product is the best

-we can make it and the best you'll find.
+it can be and the best we think you could hope for.
 I'm known to never

 "sell" people, but rather to gently educate and let them make their